 You might receive a Stop 0x000000D1 i.e DRIVER_IRQL_NOT_LESS_OR_EQUAL error after you enable an iSCSI Initiator data to digest setting that uses CRC or that uses checksum.

 The DRIVER_IRQL_NOT_LESS_OR_EQUAL bug check has a value of 0x000000D1.
 This indicates that a kernel-mode driver attempted to access pageable memory while the process IRQL that was too high.
 This error occurs, a driver has tried to access an address that is pageable (or that is completely invalid) while the interrupt request level (IRQL) was too high.

-This can happen because the iSCSI Initiator incorrectly processes sense data from a device after it receives a nonfatal check condition when iSCSI data digest verification is enabled.
+This can happen because the iSCSI Initiator incorrectly processes sensor data from a device after it receives a nonfatal check condition when iSCSI data digest verification is enabled.
 This issue usually occurs when tape devices or other non-fixed-disk SCSI devices are used.

-To correct this issue you could visit KB982674 and request for a Hotfix.
 Apply this hotfix only to systems that are experiencing the above mentioning problem.

 Not all “0x000000D1” Stop Errors are caused by this issue.
-If you are not severely affected by this problem please wait for the update from Microsoft Update.